flueke/mesytec-mvlc/README.md

 - how to detect and handle single vs multicrate setups?

 ## TODO
-* disabling triggers when stopping a DAQ does not work reliably right now.
+* Should be fixed now:  disabling triggers when stopping a DAQ does not work reliably right now.

 ## Misc